saoirseli/saoirse.space_hugo/content/posts/Spring Break 1.md

 coverImage: images/update.jpg
 ---

 This is the first of a series for my Spring Break!
-Destination: Rosicrucian Egyptian Museum at San Jose
+Destination: Rosicrucian Egyptian Museum at San Jose!

 <!--more-->

 # Egypt's First Pyramid

 There was a model of a city constructed in Egypt five thousand years ago.
 Built dedicated to King Zoser, city for the dead, by the famous Imhotep.
 It still stands today!
 Underneath is a sideview of the model, as well as a description of the pyramid.
+Look at the dots in the courtyard!
+Each dot is a human!

 # Alchemy